Alexander Izvolsky: Later life

-Upon becoming ambassador in Paris in 1910, Izvolsky devoted his energies to strengthening Russia's anti-German alliance with both the Third French Republic and the British Empire and encouraging Russian rearmament.
+Upon becoming ambassador in Paris in 1910, Izvolsky devoted his energies to strengthening Russia's anti-German alliance with both the French Third Republic and the United Kingdom and encouraging Russian rearmament.
 When World War I broke out, he is reputed to have remarked, C'est ma guerre! ("This is my war!").

 After the February Revolution, Izvolsky resigned but remained in Paris, where he was succeeded by Vasily Maklakov.
 He advocated for Allied intervention in the Russian Civil War and wrote a book of memoirs before his last illness.

 Shortly before his death, Isvolsky sat up and, greatly to their shock, he told his two children, "If I die, I do not wish to be buried in the Russian Orthodox Church.
 Let your mother's Protestant pastor read the funeral prayers."

 His daughter, though shocked, later attributed her father's words to, "the long-repressed bitterness he had felt, at seeing the abject subservience of the Orthodox Hierarchy to the Tsar, and the corrupting influence of Rasputin."

 Alexander Isvolsky died at Biarritz on November 16, 1919.
 In keeping with his wishes, a funeral service was read over his body by a Protestant minister.
 His children, however, also arranged for a Panikhida to be offered for Isvolsky at the local Russian Orthodox Cathedral.
 A Tridentine Requiem Mass was also offered for Isvolsky by a Roman Catholic priest and friend of the family.

 Family

+His brother — Piotr Petrovich Izvolski (1863—1928) — was Oberprocurator of the Most Holy Synod until he resigned, allegedly in protest over the growing influence of Grigory Rasputin over appointments to the Church Hierarchy.
+After emigrating to France, he was ordained to the Orthodox priesthood and became an archpriest.

-Izvolsky married Countess Marguerite von Toll, a Baltic German noblewoman of great charm whose influence at court was impeded by her ignorance of the Russian language.
+Alexander Izvolsky married Countess Marguerite von Toll, a Baltic German noblewoman of great charm whose influence at court was impeded by her ignorance of the Russian language.
 Their son fought in the Dardanelles.
-Their daughter Hélène Iswolsky was received into the Russian Greek Catholic Church and became a prominent scholar, first as a White émigré in Paris and later as a member of the Catholic Worker Movement and close friend of Dorothy Day in the United States.
+Their daughter Hélène Iswolsky was received into the Russian Greek Catholic Church and became a prominent scholar and leader of the ecumenical movement, first as a White émigré in Paris and later as a member of the Catholic Worker Movement and close friend of Dorothy Day in the United States.

-His brother — Piotr Petrovich Izvolski (1863—1928) — was chief prosecutor of the Holy Synod, then emigrated to France he became archpriest.